Directors' responsibilities | Professional development

 Whether you are a director, executive or non-executive, or an employee of an organisation, understanding the fundamental requirements of directors will help facilitate a lot of the conversations, behaviours and decisions made as a business progresses.
 Rashad Issa suggests to start with a clear path setting out the fundamentals.
 The NEDonBoard Masterclass does just that.

 Rashad Issa is a chartered quality professional, strategy specialist and an operational quality, governance & assurance expert.
-He guides the development and delivery of robust operational strategies for ambitious, growing businesses… Rashad is a non-executive director and board trustee.
-He is also a NEDonBoard member and recently signed up to the Modern Board Member Masterclass by NEDonBoard.
+He guides the development and delivery of robust operational strategies for ambitious, growing businesses.
+Rashad is a non-executive director and board trustee.
+He is also a NEDonBoard member and signed up to one of training courses of our organisation (NED Diploma).

-If you would like to know more about the Modern Board Member Masterclass by NEDonBoard, please visit the online course brochure at this link and email us at [email protected].
+If you would like to know more about our training offer, please visit our website and email us at [email protected].

 loading